pooya-poi/NoteLaravel/README.md

 if you want to use it just create a database with any name you want and config it in the .env file, then run the folowing steps:

 1. composer install
-2. rename '.env.example' file to '.env' and use your Databse configs
+2. rename '.env.example' file to '.env' and use your Database configs
 3. php artisan key:generate
 4. php artisan migrate
 5. npm install && npm run dev